rebassjs/rebass/docs/GETTING_STARTED.md

 ## Provider

-To ensure Rebass's theme is properly configured, use the `Provider` component at the root of your application.
+To ensure Rebass's theme is properly configured, use the `<Provider />` component at the root of your application.

 ```.jsx
 const App = props => (